-Element: %NBS(IL2): Commentary: RC Piers and Spandrel - Longitudinal Direction 50% The RC piers and spandrels have insufficient flexural capacity to resist 100% ULS loading.
-The plain round bars lap length limits the allowable steel stress.
+Element: %NBS(IL2): Commentary: RC Shear Walls - Longitudinal and Transverse Direction 40% The RC shear walls have insufficient flexural and shear capacity to resist 100% ULS loading.
+The plain round bar non-contact lap lengths, limits the allowable steel reinforcement bar stress in the walls.
 As a result, a single crack may form in the walls under a design level earthquake.
 This mechanism has an inferior energy dissipation capacity compared to modern walls.
+Concrete Diaphragms 100% The concrete diaphragm, reinforced with plain round bars, have sufficient capacity to transfer the diaphragm inertia and transfer loads to the RC walls.

-050/ RC Shear Walls - Transverse Direction 65% The RC shear walls have insufficient flexural capacity to resist 100% ULS loading.
-The plain round bars lap length limits the allowable steel stress.
-As a result, a single crack may form in the walls under a design level earthquake.
-This mechanism has an inferior energy dissipation capacity compared to modern walls.
-The RC foundations may also uplift and cause the building to rock.
-Concrete Diaphragms: 100% The concrete diaphragm, reinforced with plain round bars, have sufficient capacity to transfer the diaphragm inertia and transfer loads to the RC lateral system.
-RC Moment Frame with Block infill walls 30% The blockwalls within the RC frames, on Grids A and X, score 30%NBS(IL2) based on the walls out-of-plane capacity under seismic parts loading.
-The drawings indicate that the blockwall is unreinforced.
-To confirm if the blockwalls are unreinforced or reinforced we suggest further investigations is undertaken onsite.
-Presence of reinforcing steel in these walls may improve their %NBS score.
-The RC moment frames with block infill walls score 75%NBS based on the RC columns shear capacity for in-plane loading.
-The infill block wall causes flexural, and shear demands on the columns from the effective strut in the block walls.
-The remaining RC moment frames without blockwalls, have sufficient gravity carrying capacity under the expected ULS drifts.
-Foundations: 100% The strip footing foundations can resist the soil bearing pressure demands and scores >100%NBS(IL2).
-The building is expected to slide at 40%ULS loading.
+Foundations 100% The pile and strip footing foundations can resist the soil bearing pressure demands and scores 100%NBS(IL2).
+The Block C Building (with no piles) is expected to slide at 55%ULS loading.
 However, the building sliding is not considered a life safety risk and therefore the score does not govern the building/foundation score.
-Stairs 75% The stairs contain connections to the landings that are fixed with no allowance for sliding or seismic movement.
+Stairs 100% The stairs contain connections to the landings that are fixed with no allowance for sliding or seismic movement.
 As a result, the stairs may act as an unintentional strut in a design level earthquake.
-However, as the stairs are located next to a RC shear wall, the walls "protect" the stairs from attracting significant in-plane seismic loading and score 80%NBS(IL2) for in-plane loading.
-The stairs score 100% NBS for out-of-plane seismic parts loading.
-Walls Out-of- Plane 25% The RC walls above Level 3 are cantilevering to support the roof system.
-This cantilever is as high as 4.7m in some locations.
+However, as the stairs are located next to a RC shear wall, the walls "protect" the stairs from attracting significant in-plane seismic loading and score 100%NBS(IL2) for in-plane loading.
+The stairs from Level 1 to Level 3 are steel stairs with concrete treads.
+The steel stringers can resist out-of-plane bending due to seismic parts loading.
+The stairs score 100%NBS(IL2).
+RC Walls Out-of-Plane 25% The RC walls above Level 3 are cantilevering to support the roof system.
+This cantilever is as high as 4m in some locations.
 It is not expected that the roof system can provide restraint of the walls for out-of-plane loading.
 The walls score 25%NBS(IL2) for out-of-plane seismic parts loading.
-Roof 70% The timber and aluminium roof is a flexible diaphragm and does not contain steel-cross braces or a plywood diaphragm.
+Roof 100% The timber and aluminium roof is a flexible diaphragm and does not contain steel-cross braces or a plywood diaphragm.
 Therefore, the timber rafters must transfer seismic load from the roof to the RC walls by bending out-of-plane.
-The timber rafters score 70%NBS(IL2) for bending about the minor axis.
+The timber rafters score 100%NBS(IL2) for bending about the minor axis.
 The connections of the roof to the walls score at 100%NBS(IL2).
 However, information of the connections is incomplete and needs further investigation.
-Canopies 100% The canopies have sufficient capacity to resist 100% ULS parts loading.

-We note that the non-structural building elements (ceilings, lightweight partition walls, overhead services and plant and equipment etc) have not been explicitly considered in the seismic rating of the building.
-However, a desktop study of the available documentation did not identify any large plant, ceilings, and partitions that would raise concern.
+We note that the non-structural building elements (ceilings, lightweight partition walls, overhead services and plant and equipment etc) have not been explicitly considered in the seismic rating of the buildings.
+A desktop study of the available documentation did not identify any large plant, ceilings, and partitions that would raise concern other than the roof vent.